 , and Tiktaalik

-- Even though more closely related with US than with true fish, lungfish and coelacanths were less-close to terrestrial vertebrates than some fossil lobefins once called "rhipidists" (now Basal Tetrapodomorphs).
-Among them, there was the common ancestor of all Tetrapods aka Land-Vertebrates, but we don't know which was really the ancestor.
+- Even though more closely related with US than with true fish, lungfish and coelacanths were less close to terrestrial vertebrates than some fossil lobefins, the basal tetrapodomorphs.
+Among them, there was the common ancestor of all tetrapods aka land vertebrates, but we don't know which was really the ancestor.
 The traditionally most cited is Eusthenopteron.
 Its shape recalled a bit that of the famous ur-amphibian Ichthyostega, but smaller (60 cm), with fleshy paired fins instead of true legs, classically fishy dorsal and anal fins, and a curious three-lobed caudal fin reminescent of Poseidon's trident.
 Its lifestyle was probably like a lungfish's, and was also able to breath air with primitive lungs and get occasionally out of water to escape drought.
 Its almost-identical relative Hyneria was much bigger (4-5 m long), and because of its size was chosen by Walking With Monsters producers instead of Eusthenopteron as the representant of the Sarcopterygian group.
-However, it is shown only to give a predator to the early tetrapod Hynerpeton, and with no mention at all about its role as one of the land-vertebrates' forerunners.
-In the 2000s some new animals were discovered, which appear evolutionarily in the middle between an Eusthenopteron and an Ichthyostega: an excellent example is Tiktaalik.
+However, it is shown only to give a predator to the early tetrapod Hynerpeton, and with no mention at all about its role as one of the tetrapods' forerunners.
+In the 2000s some new animals were discovered, which appear evolutionarily in the middle between a Eusthenopteron and an Ichthyostega: an excellent example is Tiktaalik.

 Bones, what an invention!: Leedsichthys